Vegin Vegan Vegun!

 • Ripe banana

-• Coconut oil (mild-flavored)
+• Coconut oil (mild-flavored, melted before use)

 • Cinnamon (optional)